ganeshkbhat/fastprimenumbers/README.md

         - Fetch counts (numbers) of prime starting from any number

-        - Random prime number generator [TODO]
+        - Random prime number generator

         - Optimized function with pre-calculated stored values (< 10000, < 100000, < 1000000)